youldash/iOS/LanguageBasics/README.md

 ### Creating Your Model Class

-* Add a new class by highlighting on the "Arrays" yellow (group) folder and selecting "New File" from the File menu.
+* Add a new class by highlighting on the "FlowerShop" yellow (group) folder and selecting "New File" from the File menu.

 * Under the "OS X" section, select "Source", and choose "Cocoa Class" as follows:
 <div align="center"><img src="https://raw.github.com/youldash/iOS/master/Misc/Exercise3.0.3.png" width="100%" /></div>